“Mein Weg nach Deutschland” - the web portal for helping people find their bearings in Germany

 - Game: “Liebe auf Deutsch” („Love in German“).
 In this virtual roleplaying game, you can play one of three characters and act out a variety of scenarios.

-Living in GermanyThe section “Living in Germany” offers practical tips for everyday life, such as ‘going shopping’, ‘housing’ or ‘living with children’.
-All the information is written in simple German, i.e. at a level that is no more difficult than A1; any difficult words are explained by way of tooltips and are also listed separately once again in the glossary.
+Living in GermanyThe section “Living in Germany” offers practical information on themes such as “First steps in Germany”, “Vocational training and work”, “Family”, “Everyday life” and “Life in Germany and Europe”.
+All the information is written at a level no more difficult than A1; any difficult vocabulary is explained separately in the glossary.

-A couple of interactive maps show, in addition to the advisory centres and organisations that offer integration courses, also an overview of local refugee initiatives and help groups in the country.
+Two interactive maps show an overview of advice centres and organisations that offer integration courses, as well as local refugee initiatives and help groups.